 Granted, those traits sound quite boring, but they are of utmost importance in my opinion.

 What I mean for prioritization is to organize what you want your wedding day to be and then prioritize each component.
-We also offer 13 exciting hen party ideas in London.
 Think about all the things you want in your wedding and then place them in order of importance.
 For example, you have a list like this:

 Then you need to organize them in importance to you.
 Perhaps flowers are at the bottom of your list and the venue is at the top.
-Order flower delivery in Deer Park TX.
 Then list everything else in order, for example:

 For this list, I put the venue at the top because I think that getting married in a beautiful location is the most important thing.
 Videography is at the bottom because I am not very interested in watching my ceremony video years down the road.
 Videography is still on the list though, because I put some importance to it.
 If my budget allows, I will hire someone to make a video.
 Perhaps the dress isn’t a big deal to you.
 List it lower.
 Maybe having photos is really important.
 List it higher.
-Once you have your basic list organized, you can really start seeing how much your wedding is going to cost when you start approaching vendors and seeing their price lists, take a look at these pretty robes for bridesmaids.
+Once you have your basic list organized, you can really start seeing how much your wedding is going to cost when you start approaching vendors and seeing their price lists.

 The second thing that I think is really important in planning a wedding I’m calling effort.
 What I mean is that the amount of effort you put into your wedding day should give it greater importance in your life.
 I don’t necessarily mean that you should try to arrange all your flowers or make your own cake, but by all means do so if that interests you.
 For me the wedding ring I gave my wife was really important.
 I wanted to make sure that not only did I choose a beautiful ring for her, but I actually wanted it to cost more money than I normally would have spent.
 I had to work more hours and save more money to buy her ring, but it was so worth it.
 For the extra hours and saving, I’ve ensured a lifetime of her being proud of her ring and the symbol it stands for.
 I’m not saying that anyone who chooses to buy a cheaper ring is going the wrong way.
 When you have your list of priorities, you’ll list what’s the most important thing first and I think you should work extra for that.
 If you really want your guests to have a great memory of your wedding day, perhaps a DJ who can keep the day upbeat and rocking is your thing.